abbreviatedman/spellbound/data/quotes.md

 234
 00:12:45,684 --> 00:12:48,588
-Might make you a little woozy, but it could do the trick...
+Might make you a little woozy, but it could do the trick…

 235
 00:12:52,557 --> 00:12:56,492